 We're a team of six designers, and I needed to figure out how we were going to help the National Railway solve these challenges that come with privatization; and the switch to a new technology platform and design.
 We had to keep the existing channels up and running (to sell tickets), and at the same time build new features, that we would continuously implement.
 So the old and new design needed to live side-by-side.
 We also needed to do research and learn how users actually experience and use our channels.
 To design so continuously has been a very new challenge for me as a designer, and also to be a design lead.
 I haven't done a project like this before, so I needed to figure out how to make a new design system and decide how we do research.

-We actually tested a couple of products like EnjoyHQ just to see if these tools can be useful for us.
+We actually tested a couple of user research repositories like EnjoyHQ just to see if these tools can be useful for us.
 But the challenge right now is that this is not a completely privatized business, so acquiring new software is a very bureaucratic process.

 At the same time, I'm also leading a group in the consultancy that looks at the changing environment.
 Business is changing, digitalization is changing, DevOps, agile, all of this is changing how we do design.
 And we have to ask ourselves, “how do we adapt as designers?” and also as a team, “how do we design a process that accommodates design?”
 A lot of designers feel like they're running in this hamster wheel to just push things out.